moonstar-x/old-server-setup/docs/game-servers/steamcmd.md

     ./update.sh server_name username

 If the *username* is empty, the script will run with anonymous as the username.
 The *server_name* should correspond to a file inside the `./scripts` folder.
+Keep in mind that the script takes into account that the username in which the server is installed is `steam`, if this is different for you you're free to change the script to suit your needs.